 Darika was standing there in human form.
 The radiance of her sublimity was not diminished at all by the darkness around her place.
 On the contrary , she was so glamorous in her attire : the very one which I used to be amazed at when I chanced upon her in the temple fair that night.
 I hardly believed myself that I could even notice the flesh flower behind one of her ears which made her more alluring.

 When Darika saw me , she greeted me with the most beautiful and the sweetest smile I had ever seen from every woman -perhaps since the world was created.
 She extended both of her hands to me as a gesture of - according to my newfound hunch - friendliness , or more precise word , deep affection.

 "O my dear brother , I have longed to encounter you in this closeness.
 What a divine night !" exclaimed she with delight.

 I smiled and walked towards her , grabbing her hands and letting myself ushered by her into the sprawling fallen tree that she had always hung around.
 Both of us then sat on it with the unutterable euphoria.
-There was a cradle not far from us - it could be her baby sleeping safe and sound under a myriad of twinkling stars and the crescent moon.
+There was a cradle not far from us - it could be her baby sleeping safe and sound under a myriad of twinkling stars and the full moon.

 I was the first who broke the silence.